Livzon's COVID-19 vaccine appears safe, triggers antibodies -study

-BEIJING, July 9 (Reuters) - A potential COVID-19 vaccine developed by a subsidiary of China's Livzon Pharmaceutical Group Inc (000513.SZ) appeared safe and able to elicit antibodies in healthy adults in a mid-stage clinical trial, Chinese researchers said.
+BEIJING (Reuters) - A potential COVID-19 vaccine developed by a subsidiary of China’s Livzon Pharmaceutical Group Inc appeared safe and able to elicit antibodies in healthy adults in a mid-stage clinical trial, Chinese researchers said.

 Most adverse events after Livzon’s shot were mild or moderate, with one severe adverse event that appeared to be related to the vaccine reported, researchers said in a peer-reviewed paper published this week in Chinese Medical Journal.